 - Coos County PPE available (sanitizing wipes, vinyl gloves, hand sanitizer): contact Debbie Mueller (email@example.com)

-- Curry County vaccination updates and links to waitlist registrations – http://www.curryhealthnetwork.com/education
+- Curry County vaccination updates and links schedule a vaccine – http://www.curryhealthnetwork.com/education

 - The CDC has designed a very handy toolkit to help community-based organizations educate communities about COVID-19 prevention (includes key messages, FAQs, myths & facts, and various community messaging samples) – https://www.cdc.gov/coronavirus/2019-ncov/vaccines/toolkits/community-organization.html